planety/prologue/docs/deployment.md

 Store your script file locally in `./buildFiles/startupScript.sh`.

 ### Write your dockerfile
-After completing the prior steps, we can start writing a `dockerfile`.
+After completing the prior steps, we can write a `dockerfile`.
-It will contain the instructions necessary to create a docker image, from which containers can be made.
+It will contain the instructions to create a docker image, from which containers are made.

-This process differs slightly between `bitnami/minideb` and `alpine`, since `alpine` uses `apk` to install packages from the [alpine repositories](https://alpine.pkgs.org/?) while `bitnami/minideb` uses apt to install [debian packages](https://www.debian.org/distrib/packages).
+This process differs between `bitnami/minideb` and `alpine`, since `alpine` uses `apk` to install packages from the [alpine repositories](https://alpine.pkgs.org/?) while `bitnami/minideb` uses apt to install [debian packages](https://www.debian.org/distrib/packages).
-This means the commands look slightly different and the names of the packages also differ slightly.
+This means the installation commands and package names differ.

-Additionally, we will be setting up various folders ahead of time, in order to use them as mounting points for [docker volumes](https://docs.docker.com/storage/volumes/) when creating containers from our images.
+We will also set up various folders, in order to later use them as mounting points for [docker volumes](https://docs.docker.com/storage/volumes/) when creating containers from our images.
-This way you can access files inside the container (e.g. media files so that nginx can serve them, or an sqlite database) without risking loosing them should the container crash or be removed.
+This way you can access files inside the container (e.g. media files so that nginx can serve them, or an sqlite database) without loosing them when the container shuts down.

+Store the dockerfile on your applications root directory.

 #### On `bitnami/minideb`
-In order to install packages without having to deal with `apt`'s commandline prompts, this image ships a `install_packages` command.
+To install packages without `apt`'s commandline prompts, this image ships a `install_packages` command.
 Here an example `dockerfile`:
 ```txt
 FROM bitnami/minideb